-Our inventory levels may increase because of the global economic slowdown
+Our inventory levels may increase for economic or operational reasons

-In general, world economic conditions can affect our inventory levels.
-At the end of 2014, our inventory levels were relatively high compared to prior years.
+In general, economic conditions or operational factors can affect our inventory levels.
+At the end of 2015, our inventory levels were relatively high compared to prior years.
 Higher inventories carry a financial risk due to increased need for cash to fund working capital and could imply increased risk of loss of product.
 We cannot assure you that inventory levels will not continue to remain high or increase further in the future.
 These factors could have a material adverse effect on our business, financial condition and results of operations.